dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

     - he downs it, sealing his fate
 - the mage is arrested for killing the assassin
   - and worse still, he has lost all memory of the princess (?)
+  - TODO: how does he get out of jail?
+    - gets death penalty?  escapes at execution?
+  - TODO: how/when does he regain memory?
+    - when seeing someone who was with the princess, but not her
+    - after the forest/illusions section

 - the priest hears of this and learns about the mages true immortality
   - the priest knows all too well that immortality is a blessing and a curse,
     - so he instead plans to assail the mage's reputation with false charges
-  - the priest is also threatened by the immortality.  as someone who can't die is a problem
+  - the priest is also threatened by the immortality, as someone who can't die is a problem
     - especially if they know the priest has been lying to the king

 - the king hears about it and invites the mage learn more about a new elixir of immortality